umn-cla/smartycards/docs/sharing-decks.md

 They will see your new cards, but won't be able to edit.
 Their practice and play history will be separate from your own.

+They can `Clone` your deck if they wish to have a copy of their own.

 #### Class Study

 You've create a deck to help your class practice and study.

-- **Editors** – TA's or instructional support staff to help you create/edit cards, and manage invites.
+- **Owners** – TA's or instructional support staff to help you create/edit cards, and manage invites.
 - **Viewers** – Students

 :::tip
-Post your `View` invite link in your Canvas classroom, so that students can add themselves.
+Post your `View` invite link or [`Embed` a practice activity](./teaching/using-with-canvas.md) in your Canvas classroom, so that students can add themselves.
 :::

 #### Collaborative Study